-Applications for admission into year 12 are administered by the school.

-Rainford High has capacity for 300 pupils in the sixth form.
-Applicants from outside the school, will be accepted if a place is available and the applicant meets the same criteria as those applying internally.

-The normal entry requirements for Rainford Sixth Form are 5 level 5 or above GCSEs.
-However, dependent on the course of study, the School will consider candidates with less.
-For further advice please contact the School.
+- 11.1 Applications for admission into year 12 are administered by the school. - 11.2 Rainford High has capacity for 300 pupils in the sixth form. - 11.3 Applicants from outside the school, will be accepted if a place is available and the applicant meets the same criteria as those applying internally. - 11.4 The normal entry requirements for Rainford Sixth Form are 5 level 5 or above GCSEs.
+However, dependent on the course of study, the School will consider candidates with less. - 11.5 For further advice please contact the School.

-Process of Application
+12. PROCESS OF APPLICATION

-Prospectuses and application forms are published during the autumn term prior to admission, and are available to all who request them by contacting the school.

-The Sixth Form Open Evening will be held for 2021 entrance in the 2020 autumn term.

-Application forms must be received by the closing date publicised in the school's prospectus.

-When the sixth form is undersubscribed all applicants meeting the minimum academic entry requirements will be admitted.
+- 12.1 Prospectuses and application forms are published during the autumn term prior to admission, and are available to all who request them by contacting the school. - 12.2 The Sixth Form Open Evening will be held for 2024 entrance in the 2024 summer term. - 12.3 Application forms must be received by the closing date publicised in the school's prospectus. - 12.4 When the sixth form is undersubscribed all applicants meeting the minimum academic entry requirements will be admitted.

-Post 16 oversubscription criteria
+13. POST 16 OVERSUBSCRIPTION CRITERIA

-When there are more external applicants that satisfy any academic entry requirements than the number of post - 16 places available (either on a particular course or for the sixth form as a whole) and after the admission of pupils with Education, Health and Care Plans where Rainford High is named on the Plan, the criteria will be applied in order in which they are set out below:
+- 13.1 When there are more external applicants that satisfy any academic entry requirements than the number of post 16 places available (either on a particular course or for the sixth form as a whole) and after the admission of pupils with Education, Health and Care Plans where Rainford High is named on the Plan, the criteria will be applied in order in which they are set out below: - looked after children and children who were previously looked after but then became subject to adoption, a child arrangements order, or special guardianship order.
+This includes children who appear to have been in state care outside of England and ceased to be state care as a result of being adopted.

-- (1) looked after children and children who were previously looked after but then became subject to adoption, a child arrangements order, or special guardianship order.
-This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted;2 - (2) children who have a brother or sister at the school at the time of likely admission.
-The brother or sister must be on the school roll in Years 7 - 11.
-This includes full, half or stepbrothers and sisters, adopted and foster brothers and sisters or a child of the parent/carer's partner, and in every case, who is living at the same address and is part of the same family unit; - (3) children of staff at the school in either of the following circumstances: a) the member of staff is employed by the trust and assigned at the school for two or more years at the time at which the application for admission to the school is made and/or
+- 2 Children who have a brother or sister at the school at the time of likely admission.
+The brother or sister must be on the school roll in Years 7 11.
+This includes full, half or stepbrothers and sisters, adopted and foster brothers and sisters or a child of the parent/carer's partner, and in every case, who is living at the same address and is part of the same family unit; - 3. children of staff at the school in either of the following circumstances: - the member of staff is employed by the trust and assigned at the school for two or more years at the time at which the application for admission to the school is made and/or - the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4. other children.